Spy DNA game tech

 Current state of the project

-Spy DNA has been in development for about 2 years.
-The team has been at full strength for one year, since Jason joined in February 2016.
-We’ve completed the following milestones.
+Spy DNA has been in development for about 5 years.
+The team has been at full strength for two years, since Jason joined in February 2016.

 Meet the team